 State law and your HOA’s governing documents will establish the emergency meeting noticing and calling requirements.

 Emergency meetings, by definition, happen suddenly.
 As a result of this reality, state legislatures do not usually require notice.
-However, states usually require boards write the meeting minutes for the emergency meeting and have those minutes approved at the next regularly scheduled meeting.
+However, states usually require boards to write the meeting minutes for the emergency meeting and have those minutes approved at the next regularly scheduled meeting.

 Calling an emergency meeting may affect the normal quorum requirements for your board.
 Your state’s law and the governing documents usually specify their expectations for both quorum and how board members can attend (i.e., via person, phone, email, or some other means).